 The University may choose to subsidize the operation of a recharge center.
 In such circumstances, all costs attributed to the recharge center, and the sources of funds to undertake the operations of the recharge center’s activity(ies) (a recharge center may have one or many activities), need to be clearly identified and factored into the rates for each activity.
 The detail costs of subsidies need to be reported to the Assistant Controller for Research at the time of Annual Financial Review.

 All recharge operations must maintain documentation to support expenditures, billings and cost transfers.
 Records should be kept for three years.

 In limited situations, the University may generate unrelated business income tax (UBIT) while operating a recharge center.
 This is generated when the University engages in activities unrelated to its mission.

 Deviations from the Recharge Center policy may be necessary under special circumstances.
-Any deviation from this policy should be reviewed and approved by SPA.
+Any deviation from this policy should be reviewed and approved by the Assistant Controller for Research

 Departments should submit a request for establishing a recharge center following the criteria identified in the Recharge Center Policy, to the Assistant Controller for Research.

 - The Dean (or equivalent for central recharge center) will fully review and approve the establishment of each new recharge center.

 - The recharge center manager is responsible for monitoring the recharge activity in the general ledger.

 - SPA approves new recharge centers, assists recharge center managers with policy and procedures and performs an annual review.